 kubectl get events) to New Relic.

-nri-prometheus: New Relic's Prometheus OpenMetrics Integration, automatically scrapes Prometheus endpoints present in the cluser and reports metrics to New Relic.
+prometheus-agent: New Relic's Prometheus Configurator configures a Prometheus in agent mode and use our remote write endpoint to reports metrics to New Relic.

 nri-metadata-injection: Sets up a minimal

-MutatingAdmissionWebhookthat injects a couple of environment to containers.
+MutatingAdmissionWebhookthat injects a couple of environment variables in the containers.
 These contain metadata about the cluster and New Relic installation and will be later picked up by applications instrumented using APM, allowing to correlate APM and infrastructure data.

 nri-statsd: New Relic StatsD integration.